We Tested 20+ AI PR Tools, So You Don’t Have To (2025 Update)

 It’s time to embrace it.

-AI tools can save time and energy and, in many cases, improve our PR campaigns and workflows.
+AI tools can save time and energy, and in many cases, enhance our PR campaigns and workflows.

-But there are over 79,000 AI-powered companies, as per Tracxn.
+However, there are over 33,000 AI-powered companies, according to Tracxn as of July 2025.
 So, how do you even start finding apps that work for you?

 Without further ado, here’s my list of the top AI PR tools you need today.